public-office/workshop-syllabus/session1-notes.md

 - ls = list directories and files
 - pwd = print the full pathname of the current working directory
 - rm = remove file or directory
+- mv - rename a file eg. ```mv index.hmtl index.html```

 ## Git installation
-Please refer to the readme on the main page of this repository
+Please refer to the readme on the main page of this [repository] (https://github.com/public-office/workshop-syllabus)

 ## Git commands

 - git init = initialise git into the current working directory

 - git status = show list of files that have been changed
-- git add . = add all in current directory
+- git add . = add all files in current directory
-- git commit -m = commit these changes with a message
+- git commit -m = commit these changes with a message eg. ```git commit -m 'this is a message'```
-- git push origin master = push these changes to github
+- git push = push these changes to github